 Until the time of this incident, any god would do for Balaam.
-Surely Balaam was shocked to hear the Lord speaking to him (22:9-12).
-The Lord tells Balaam not to go with king Barak’s men (22:12-14).
+Surely Balaam was shocked to hear the Lord speaking to him (Numbers 2:9-12).
+The Lord tells Balaam not to go with King Barak’s men (Numbers 22:12-14).
 After Balaam sends them away, they return with more money.
-Balaam refuses to go with them but then the Lord tells him to go (22:15-20).
+Balaam refuses to go with them but then the Lord tells him to go (Numbers 22:15-20).

 The Lord then tells Balaam that the donkey saved his life.
-If the donkey would not have stopped, then the angel would have struck Balaam dead.
+If the donkey did not stop, then the angel would have struck Balaam dead.
 Balaam is instructed to carry on and only say good things when he gets to Moab.
 Perhaps this man who makes predictions is learning that only God really knows what is going on.

 Way to Introduce the Story:

-Draw a very simple donkey outline on large paper (or chalk/white board).
+Draw a very simple donkey outline on large paper (or chalkboard/whiteboard).
 Provide “tails” and a piece of blue tac for each child.
 Blindfold the children one at a time and let them tac the tail on the donkey.
 See who gets the closest.
-“In today’s story we are going to learn about a man who had a donkey.
+“In today’s story, we are going to learn about a man who had a donkey.
 Who knows what sound a donkey makes?
 (Let the children answer) The donkey was able to do something no other donkey has ever done.”